Assisted Living Market Sector Overview

 Consolidation Within The Assisted Living Sector

-Based on increasing costs, reduced reimbursement levels and various competitive challenges, consolidation is underway throughout the assisted living sector.
-Singular facility and small multi-facility assisted living are being swiftly acquired by larger players; some of the larger players in the market have merged as well which not only boosts total patient count but also provides them with greater access to patients in multiple markets across more states.
+Based on rising expenses, increased regulatory oversight, reduced reimbursement levels and competitive challenges, consolidation driven by mergers and acquisitions is underway throughout the assisted living sector.
+Singular facility and small multi-facility assisted living operators with less than 10 sites are being swiftly acquired by larger players.
+Larger assisted living companies have also chosen to merge which not only boosts their total patient count but also provides them with greater access to patients in multiple markets across more states as they combine scale and scope attributes.
 This is taking place in the commercial sector as well as those facilities operated by non-profit, faith-based organizations in metropolitan, regional and national marketplaces.
+It is being further driven as hospitals and health systems consolidate and their combine the assisted living and long term care facilities they operate.

 ...A healthcare marketing resource for pharmaceutical, medical device, technology, patient care, programs and services spanning strategy, digital marketing, trends and managed care / market access: a global community of users from 50+ nations...